Vulnerable adults can be at risk of abuse. This abuse can take many forms such as -

 We recommend that you discuss your concerns with the Multi Agency Safeguarding Hub before completing and sending the concern form.
 A member of the team will be able to give you guidance and support and agree the next steps with you.

-If you are a member of a professional organisation and have concerns about a person you have been working with or come across in your professional capacity and consider them to be a high risk you can request a 'Vulnerable Adults Risk Management Panel' (VARM)
+If you are a member of a professional organisation and have concerns about an adult you have been working with or come across in your professional capacity and consider them to be a high risk you can request the following -

 What happens after you share your concerns with us